shdlabs/SSTorytime/docs/Tutorial.md

 </pre>

 * Notice that you can use accents and Unicode characters freely.
-* Notie that you can make intuitive short names for arrows like (e.g.).
+* Notice that you can make intuitive short names for arrows like (e.g.).
 You can define what these mean in the configuration.
 More on that later.
 * Notice you can define many different kind of arrows with different meanings, e.g. (e.g.), (note).

 You start to see a pattern in the notes: usually, if you're trying to remember something, you want to see the raw thing, like the word for breakfast.
 You also want to remember how to use it, so you naturally add a couple of examples just after the item.
 N4L will connect these dots to show you related things later.
-But, more importanty, you don'e event have to do anything with N4L except write stuff down.
+But, more importantly, you don't event have to do anything with N4L except write stuff down.
 These notes are already your potential knowledge in the making--and this simple structure helps you to be systematic in writing things down.
 You will spend a lot of time just curating these notes, altering, editing, improving, and most of the value is actually there.